Introduction

 Instead of writing

-tt run --regex --mod 'foo-.*' --name 'bar/baz' --no-ignored
+tt run --regex 'foo-.*' --path '/bar/baz' --not --skip

 typst-test